ECB to slow pace of emergency pandemic stimulus | DW | 09.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The European Central Bank will slow the pace of its pandemic stimulus as the Euro area economy shows signs of recovery.
+The European Central Bank will slow the rate of its pandemic stimulus as the eurozone economy shows signs of recovery.
 Inflation worries have spawned debate over when to end the emergency support.

-ECB President Christine Lagarde stressed that the change was not a sign that pandemic stimulus is coming to an end
+ECB head Christine Lagarde stressed that the change was not a sign that pandemic stimulus is coming to an end

-The European Central Bank (ECB) is slowing down some of its massive pandemic-era stimulus as the euro area shows signs of economic recovery.

-Promising economic indicators out of Europe and the US have buoyed recent discussions about when central banks might start winding down the emergency stimulus unleashed last spring when the COVID-19 pandemic brought business activity to a near standstill.
+Promising economic indicators out of Europe and the US have buoyed recent discussions about when central banks might start winding down the emergency stimulus unleashed in spring 2020, when the COVID-19 pandemic brought business activity to a near standstill.

 But ECB President Christine Lagarde was clear that the adjustment does not signal an end to come for COVID-19 support.

-"The lady isn't tapering," she told a press conference.
-"What we are doing is recalibrating" the program in response to favorable economic conditions, she said.
+"The lady isn't tapering," she told a press conference, adding that the ECB was "recalibrating" the program in response to favorable economic conditions.

 Bolstered by signs that the US economy was recovering, the US Federal Reserve in August revealed it was considering slowing stimulus before the end of the year.
 In the weeks that followed, some ECB governing council members followed suit, telling Bloomberg it was also time for the euro area's central bank to reconsider the generous bond-buying program it had instituted last year to keep borrowing costs low and cash flowing through Europe's economy.